sthancock/gls_planner/README.md

     This configuration would need 20 satellites to cover the world within 5 years, giving a 80.0 % chance of viewing each point
-    The satellite dwells over each pixel for 2.08 ms The total amount of laser energy emitted per pixel must be 9.76 mJ, giving a continuous laser output power of 4.7 W
+    The satellite dwells over each pixel for 2.08 ms The total amount of laser energy emitted per pixel must be 9.76 mJ, giving a continuous laser output power of 4.7 W The swath width is 95 m made up of 7 ground tracks

 ## A note on input parameters